clavia96/Scripting_class/README.md

 ```
 ### Test-Files ###

-To test this script, user can use the test.nonLTR.fasta or the Arabidopsis genome.
+To test this script, user can use the test.nonLTR.fasta or the Arabidopsis genome file.

 The test.nonLTR.fasta is a genome without LTR-RT while Arabidopsis thaliana genome contains LTR-RT